LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 that accepted any value type (we'll call it a mega-method), and within that mega-method, inspected the parameter value type to decide what action to take, then the method would need to be modified each time a new log object type was added.
-If a log implementation needed to be added for objects of type `pair`, then a new case would need to be placed within that mega-method.
+If a log implementation needed to be added for objects of type :type:`pair`, then a new case would need to be placed within that mega-method.

 Problems arise if a user wishes to add logging implementations for their own object types.
 If ``log_object`` were only this single mega-method, then the user